Historical Literacies Module

 How can developing historical literacy deepen your understanding of the world around you?
 How can objects or artifacts help with the development of historical literacy?

-Please complete this FORM once you have finished the module.
+Please fill out this FORM once you have completed the module.
+PD certificates are available.

 Access the Historical Thinking Chart HERE